alfiopuglisi/guietta/docs/internals.rst

    * Buttons
       1. B('xxx') becomes (QPushButton('xxx'), 'xxx')
       #.
 B('xxx.png', 'yyy' becomes (QPushButton(QIcon('xxx.png')), 'yyy')
+   * Automatic buttons (Quit, Yes, No.. etc) are created and connected
    * 2-tuples are rercursed into in order to expand the first element if needed.